Kozea/pygal/readme.txt

 * Fixed bug in rendering of Pie Chart styles.
 * Improved testing framework.
 Now samples are at least generated as part of the test suite.
+* Fixed bug in javascript when label ids had spaces.
+See #3139197.

 2.0.6
 ~~~~~